-> Russia has a unique culture.
-Although the locals may seem unfriendly upon first meeting, once they get to know a person, they'll go out of their way to help them if necessary.
-Locals in Russia are actually warm, friendly and helpful people.
+Russia has a unique culture.
+Although the locals may seem unfriendly upon first meeting, once they get to know someone, they'll go out of their way to help them if necessary.
+Once they've got to know the new arrivals, locals in Russia are generally warm, friendly and helpful.

-> + PRO: There’s something for everyone
++ PRO: There’s something for everyone

 Whether new arrivals enjoy nature or prefer the perks of city living, Russia has a lot to offer.
 There are lots of social activities and sports facilities in Russia, especially in big cities.
 Museums, art galleries, theatre and architecture in general provide cultural activities for the keen individual as well as families with children.

 Most Russians don't speak English.
 That said, expats employed by multinational companies are likely to have colleagues who are English speakers.
 Expats are encouraged to learn the Cyrillic alphabet and learn some keywords to help them get by.
 This may be a challenge for some as Russian is a difficult language.

 The drinking culture in Russia is a stereotype for a reason.
 Excessive drinking can be a problem, and expats should keep an eye out for this.
 They are likely to get invited out for drinks, which could be a pro for some but not for everyone.

 As Russia is such a large country, the weather varies dramatically.
 No matter where in the country they live, though, expats will have to prepare themselves and adapt to long, cold winters and shorter spring, summer and autumn seasons.
 Winters can be harsh.
 This is something to be aware of, especially for those coming from warmer climates.